aistomin/chrome-extention-sandbox/README.md

 4. Click Load unpacked.
 5. Select the [table-parser-extension](table-parser-extension) folder.
 6. Once the extension is loaded, you should see the extension icon in your toolbar.
-7. Click on the extension icon, and it should open the popup showing the "Hello World!" message.
+7. Click on the extension icon, and it should open the popup showing the search form.

 ## Demo
 1. Load the extension into Chrome.